IvanYuantama/CH4-CoreLocation/README.md

 We think we'll end up using:

-- MapKit for rendering the property map and displaying pins
+- MapKit for rendering the map and displaying pins
 - CoreLocation for capturing the user's GPS coordinates
 - GeoToolbox for surfacing location details such as place names, Maps links, and nearby point-of-interest information at a tapped coordinate
 - WeatherKit for capturing variables like temperature, humidity, etc